hackingprincesa/Active-Directory-Lab/README.md

    - Select the flag icon
    - Select “Promote the server to a domain controller"
    - Select “Add a new forest” since we are creating a new domain
-      - Root domain name: yourdomainname.local, yourdomainname.test, etc
+      - Root domain name: yourdomainname.local
          - Domain name must have top level domain; cannot just be "yourdomainname"
+            - ex. hackingprincesa.local, hackingprincesa.test, yourdomainname.test, etc
          - Attackers love to attack domain controllers since it has access to everything.
 Access to this file grants access to everything related to AD                  including passwords hashes.
          - Create a password
          - Install